JasonBurnsInfosec/WOD_randomizer/README.md

 ![alt text](https://github.com/JasonBurnsInfosec/WOD_randomizer/blob/040812102749a0975bd35e6774b5f6510890cd5a/Screen%20Shot%202022-08-14%20at%203.22.55%20PM.png)

 Need to add error handling for request fails or random rolls that land on rest day WODs.
 Could use some css beautifying but come on, who cares.
+You can also just add a quick HTTP server to the python itself and serve the WOD from there, I just wanted to send it to my apache server instead.

 The real purpose of this was to practice web scraping, parsing, transforming, and utilizing arbitrary web data.